What are the factors that influence dose when using acupuncture and Chinese medicine?

 This is a fundamental question!
 One that speaks about how much time, effort, and money is involved in getting better when adding acupuncture and Chinese medicine to your healthcare plan.

 Please note that the following general comments are based on my studies and clinical observations.
 They are supported by millennia of the theory that have developed to explain how acupuncture and Chinese medicine influence us but, in many cases, are yet to be confirmed by modern research.

 The truth is many factors influence dose.
 I have thought about this issue a lot over the last 20 years.

 I have concluded that the following list represents some of the most critical factors influencing dose when using interventions such as acupuncture and Chinese medicine.

 The patient’s age and general health

-Basically, the younger and healthier you are, the faster you are likely to respond to acupuncture and Chinese medicine.
-Young people in good health generally require a lower overall dose then older people in poor general health.
+The younger and healthier you are, the faster you are likely to respond to acupuncture and Chinese medicine.
+Young people in good health generally require a lower overall dose than older people in poor general health.